maurolaurenzi/python-selenium-automation/README.md

 # First Case - Memes Scraper

 This is a Python script that scrapes images from the main page of the icanhas.cheezburger.com website and saves them locally.
-It uses the Requests and Selenium libraries.
+It uses the Requests library to download and store the images and the Selenium framework to interact with the browser.

 ## Dependencies